Nanogest Android Java API

 Optional.

-If used, this method must be called before start
+If used, this method must be called before start.
+This method

 can be used to set a user-visible preview for the camera.